Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-The performances of the PIOUD propagator of Eq.~(\ref{secondalgo}) and the PILE algorithm are much closer to each other.
-Looking at the algorithmic diffusion constant and the potential autocorrelation time, the PILE and PIOUD algorithms have the same computational efficiency.
+The computational efficiency and the performances of the PIOUD propagator of Eq.~(\ref{secondalgo}) and the PILE algorithm are very close to each other, regarding the average simulation temperature or the algorithmic diffusion constant (see SI for more details).
 This is expected because the same normal mode transformation is applied in both approaches.